devgiants/websites-backup/README.md

 The application is modular, each storage is created a Devgiants/Storage/Storage class instance.

-More to come : Dropbox storage, SSH Storage, Local filesystem Storage, backup executed as user, tests...
+More to come : SSH Storage, Local filesystem Storage, backup executed as user, tests...

 ### Self-update
 `backup self-update` will automatically update the PHAR archive.